Arraez moves closer to batting title, White Sox beat Twins - WHIZ News

 La Russa, who turned 78 on Tuesday, departed because of a pair of health issues, ending a disappointing season for the Hall of Famer.

-Jermaine Palacios hit his first careeer homer in the ninth.
+Jermaine Palacios hit his first career homer in the ninth.
 Nick Gordon singled in a run and Jake Cave added a sac fly for Minnesota, which lost its fourth straight.

 Twins starter Josh Winder (4-6) allowed four runs and was knocked out in the third.